aspose-pdf/Aspose.PDF-Documentation/nodejs-cpp/advanced-operations/navigation-and-interaction/_index.md

 ---
-title: Navigation and Interaction in PDF via Node.js
+title: Navigation and Interaction in PDF in Node.js
 linktitle: Navigation and interaction
 type: docs
 weight: 80